 Coworking initially came as a disruption in the conventional corporate system as a creative haven for freelancers and small startups.
 It offered less-established professionals the opportunity to have a fixed base and be a part of the working community.

-Here are some major reasons why corporate are considering coworking culture:
+Here are some major reasons why corporates are considering coworking culture:

 The Cost Factor